Shaped charge: Other features

 A 'waveshaper' is a body (typically a disc or cylindrical block) of an inert material (typically solid or foamed plastic, but sometimes metal, perhaps hollow) inserted within the explosive for the purpose of changing the path of the detonation wave.
 The effect is to modify the collapse of the cone and resulting jet formation, with the intent of increasing penetration performance.
 Waveshapers are often used to save space; a shorter charge with a waveshaper can achieve the same performance as a longer charge without a waveshaper.
+Given that the space of possible waveshapes is infinite, machine learning methods have been developed to engineer more optimal waveshapers that can enhance the performance of a shaped charge via computational design.

 Another useful design feature is sub-calibration, the use of a liner having a smaller diameter (caliber) than the explosive charge.
 In an ordinary charge, the explosive near the base of the cone is so thin that it is unable to accelerate the adjacent liner to sufficient velocity to form an effective jet.
 In a sub-calibrated charge, this part of the device is effectively cut off, resulting in a shorter charge with the same performance.